 To promote participant learning, feedback must be:

 Summative evaluation is based on assignments, exercises, and tests or certifications, but it can also be based on instructor observations of the participant's performance throughout the course.
 The summative evaluation will result in a certification or diploma if the participant’s performance meets the objectives for the course.

 We document assessments, evaluations and other observations on our evaluation forms, which participants will receive on the last day of the course.
-This evaluation is always accompanied by a conversation between instructor and participant, in which the content of the form is explained and participants receive feedback on his or her performance.
+This evaluation is always accompanied by a conversation between the instructor and the participant, in which the content of the form is explained and the participant will receive feedback on his or her performance.

-In case a participant does not fulfill the agreed-upon course objectives and therefore does not obtain a certificate or diploma, we will immediately report this to employer.
+In case a participant does not fulfill the agreed-upon course objectives and therefore does not obtain a certificate or diploma, we will immediately report this to the participant's employer.